kulics/koral/book-en/document.md

 For mutable variables, we can change their value as many times as we need to.

-K's assignment statement, like most languages, uses the `=` declaration.
+Koral's assignment statement, like most languages, uses the `=` declaration.
 The left side of `=` must be a variable that can be assigned, and the program will assign the value on the right side of `=` to the variable on the left.

 The sample code is as follows.